HeartCode ACLS Blended Learning (Advanced Cardiovascular Life Support)

 $150 (Skills Session)

-The Blended Learning HeartCode ACLS class is an hybrid learning course that consists of an online class (ACLS e-learning) followed by an in-person ACLS Skills Session with an AHA instructor.
-The Skills Session is a hands-on test and demonstration of the skills the student learned during the online class.
-Students receive the same American Heart Association “ACLS Provider” certification as in the full in-person class.
-This course is best suited for people who wish to renew their ACLS certification (ACLS renewal or ACLS update).
+The Blended Learning HeartCode ACLS class is a hybrid learning course that consists of an online ACLS class followed by an in-person ACLS Skills Session with our AHA instructor.
+The Skills Session consists of a brief review followed by hands-on practice of ACLS skills.
+Students receive an American Heart Association “ACLS Provider” certification.
+This course is appropriate for initial ACLS certification and ACLS renewal / ACLS update.

 The AHA HeartCode ACLS (Advanced Cardiovascular Life Support) course builds on the foundation of lifesaving Basic Life Support (BLS) skills, emphasizing the importance of continuous, high-quality CPR.